ucdavis/insecure/content/posts/setting-up-openbsd64.md

 doas make install
 ```

-The current kernel is in `/obsd` and the new kernel is `/bsd`.
+The current kernel is copied to `/obsd` and the new kernel is `/bsd`.
 Reboot.
+If you have a kernel panic, [boot] the old kernel and try again.

 #### Build and update a new base system